 - Covid vaccine: at time of writing, the rules are in flux but it’s likely that in future you will be required to have had both Covid vaccines to enter Costa Rica.
 Check the rules before travel.

-Costa Rica Airport
+Getting there – Costa Rica International Airport

 - Costa Rica’s main international airport is Juan Santamaría International Airport in San Jose with the Costa Rica airport code is SJO.
 Here you can find a full list of airports in Costa Rica.